JG 54: The Fighting Over the Soviet Leningrad and Volkhov Fronts

 11 June 1942

 At 24:00 (MT) a U-2 from 662 NBAP delivered supplies to Soviet 305th Rifle Division airstrip in the pocket.
 At 00:30 (MT; 12th of June for the Russian pilot) on taking off the U-2 was attacked by 2 Bf 109 and set ablaze in the air.
 The aircraft came down 2 km east of Myasnoy Bor in the positions of the 65th Rifle Division.
-The remains of the dead gunner-bombardier Mladshiy Leytenant Andrey Osadchiy but the remains of the pilot Mladshiy Leytenant Onstantin Myakishev were not immediately reportedas found.
+Found were the remains of the dead gunner-bombardier Mladshiy Leytenant Andrey Osadchiy but the remains of the pilot Mladshiy Leytenant Onstantin Myakishev were not immediately reported as found.
 (Journal of Combat Operations VVS 52nd Army page 194)

 From the German side performing Nachtjagd missions was III./JG 54.
 Oberleutnant Günther Fink of 8./JG 54 claimed a R-5 (14) at 23:10 with no location.
 Hauptmann Reinhard Seiler of Stab III./JG 54 claimed a R-5 (48) at 23:35 to the east of Myasnoy Bor.
 It thus appears from the time and location only the claim of Hauptmann Seiler’s can be confirmed as no losses occurred before that time.